|

 33.3 RR Fence Canyon.
 Apparently there is a great slot hike up this canyon, possibly with some water to wade through.
 Hiking down this canyon from the Egypt trailhead is a normal entrance to access Choprock, Neon, and Ringtail.

 34.3 RL Neon Canyon (A+).
 A 0.7 mile hike up here leads to Golden Cathedral, an amazing chamber where the side-canyon water drops down a hole in the sandstone.
-A large pool lies at it’s base.
+A large pool lies at its base.
 There is a second hole in the sandstone next to it, a natural bridge of sorts.
 This is another popular canyoneering descent canyon, with obviously awesome narrows above the Cathedral.
 A pleasant easy hike, look out for the sand flies that love to latch onto moving legs.
 Their bite is painful and causes a mosquito-type itch afterward.
 Near the mouth of the canyon there are several panels of pictographs.
 For a description of the canyon see: http://www.canyoneeringusa.com/utah/esca/neon.htm ;Another description of this and Ringtail: http://www.losalamos.org/climb/139.html

 35.6 RL Ringtail Canyon (A++).
 This is a must-do side canyon.
 After a short walk, the canyon goes into an amazing slot cave.
 You can proceed up perhaps 1/2 mile, squirming sideways through 1ft-wide passages, wading through pools that get about thigh-deep, stemming across potholes, and climbing awkwardly.
 The last parts might require a hand to escape out of.
 We stopped our progress where there was an eerie nest of ~100 large spiders.
 For a description of the canyon see the website listed above at Neon.